VHS Revival brings you some of the finest promotional treats of the 1980s

 For those intent on digging out this underappreciated treat, I don’t want to give too much away.
 Let’s just say that the effects of long-term alien drug use are positively head-splitting.

 A Nightmare on Elm Street (1984)

 The fact that Krueger takes a certain prominence without dominating the canvas suggests an awful lot about the movie’s content, as does the row of oblivious house lights aligning Elm Street.
-Add to that the contrast of ethereal blues and stark orange and you have a movie poster masterpiece which oozes creativity.
-They don’t make them like this anymore.
+Add to this the contrast of ethereal blues and stark orange and you have a movie poster masterpiece that oozes quiet symbolism.

 Creepshow 2 (1987)

 I must admit, I have a real soft spot for Creepshow 2, a sub-par, tongue-in-cheek horror sequel consisting of three EC Comics styled segments.
 It may lack the authentic comic book charm of the original Creepshow, ditching the playfulness for slasher tropes of the more marketable variety, but Romero’s Stephen King-penned trilogy is a nasty little treat that holds a special place in the hearts of many horror fans, and part of that can be attributed to one of the most memorable and befitting promo posters of the decade.

 Cut from five shorts to three due to budgetary restrictions, Creepshow 2‘s brand of cheapskate horror may be unpalatable for some, particularly die hard fans of the first movie who view the sequel as a tepid imitation unworthy of its predecessor, but you’d be hard-pressed to find someone who feels the same way about its accompanying poster.
 Ask any child of the 80s to name some of their favourites of the era and this striking image will no doubt rank somewhere near the top.